How we use your personal information for Community Development

 3. Where does the service get my information from?

-We obtain this information directly from the person who is taking part in the Community development activity or the person who has applied for funding.
+We obtain this information directly from the person/organisation who is taking part in the community development activity, expressing an interest in a scheme or the person who has applied for/in receipt of funding.

 4. What we will do with your personal information?